huisaddison/huisaddison.github.io/source/index.md

 ## About

+I am currently funemployed :)

-I am a Senior Scientist at [Latitude AI](https://lat.ai).
-My work draws on concepts from off-policy evaluation and causal inference to better guide the development of the self-driving stack.
+Previously, I was a Senior Scientist at [Latitude AI](https://lat.ai).
+My work there drew on concepts from off-policy evaluation and causal inference to better guide the development of the self-driving stack.

 In November 2023, I received a PhD in [Statistics](https://www.cmu.edu/dietrich/statistics-datascience/index.html)